-- We are a clinical-stage biopharmaceutical company with no approved products and no historical product revenue, which may make it difficult for you to evaluate our business, financial condition and prospects. - We are primarily dependent on the success of our lead product candidate, LIQ861, and to a lesser degree, LIQ865, which are still in clinical development, and these product candidates may fail to receive marketing approval or may not be commercialized successfully. - § Our preclinical studies and clinical trials may not be successful and delays to such preclinical studies or clinical trials may cause our costs to increase and significantly impair our ability to commercialize our product candidates. - We are planning to pursue the FDA 505(b)(2) pathway to apply for marketing approval of our product candidates in the United States.
-If we are unable to rely on the 505(b)(2) regulatory pathway, we will be required to seek approval of these product candidates through the 505(b)(1) NDA pathway, which would require full clinical trials to establish safety and effectiveness, and the process of obtaining marketing approval for our product candidates would likely be significantly longer and more costly.

-- § If we are unable to establish licensing and collaboration arrangements with other pharmaceutical companies on acceptable terms, or at all, we may not be able to develop and commercialize additional product candidates using our PRINT technology. - We may not be able to build our marketing and sales capabilities or enter into agreements with third parties to market and sell our drug products. - We depend on GSK for a significant portion of our near-term revenue. - We depend on third parties for clinical and commercial supplies, including a single supplier for the active ingredient of LIQ861. - Even if this offering is successful, we expect that we will need further financing for our existing business and future growth, which may not be available on acceptable terms, if at all.
+- § We are a clinical-stage biopharmaceutical company with no approved products and no historical product revenue, which may make it difficult for you to evaluate our business, financial condition and prospects. - § We are primarily dependent on the success of our lead product candidate, LIQ861, and to a lesser degree, LIQ865, which are still in clinical development, and these product candidates may fail to receive marketing approval or may not be commercialized successfully. - § Our preclinical studies and clinical trials may not be successful and delays to such preclinical studies or clinical trials may cause our costs to increase and significantly impair our ability to commercialize our product candidates.
+Results of previous clinical trials or interim results of ongoing clinical trials may not be predictive of future or final results. - § We are planning to pursue the FDA 505(b)(2) pathway to apply for marketing approval of our product candidates in the United States.
+If we are unable to rely on the 505(b)(2) regulatory pathway, we will be required to seek approval of these product candidates through the 505(b)(1) NDA pathway, which would require full clinical trials to establish safety and effectiveness, and the process of obtaining marketing approval for our product candidates would likely be significantly longer and more costly. - § If we are unable to establish or maintain licensing and collaboration arrangements with other pharmaceutical companies on acceptable terms, or at all, we may not be able to develop and commercialize additional product candidates using our PRINT technology. - § Our product candidates are based on our proprietary, novel technology, PRINT, which has not been the subject of FDA manufacturing inspections, making it difficult to predict the time and cost of development and of subsequently obtaining regulatory approval. - § We may not be able to build our marketing and sales capabilities or enter into agreements with third parties to market and sell our drug products. - § Although we have historically depended on GSK for a significant portion of our revenue, we do not expect to receive any near-term revenue from GSK. - § We depend on third parties for clinical and commercial supplies, including single suppliers for the active ingredient, the device, encapsulation and packaging of LIQ861. - Even if this offering is successful, we expect that we will need further financing for our existing business and future growth, which may not be available on acceptable terms, if at all.
 Failure to obtain funding on acceptable terms and on a timely basis may require us to curtail, delay or discontinue our product development efforts or other operations.
-The failure to obtain further financing may also prevent us from capitalizing on other potential product candidates or indications which may be more profitable than LIQ861 and LIQ865 or for which there may be a greater likelihood of success. - We may be unable to continually develop a pipeline of product candidates, which could affect our business and prospects. - We may encounter difficulties in enrolling patients in our clinical trials. - The marketing approval processes of the FDA and comparable regulatory authorities in other countries are unpredictable and our product candidates may be subject to multiple rounds of review or may not receive marketing approval. - The commercial success of our drug products depends on the availability and sufficiency of third-party payor coverage and reimbursement. - § Our commercial success depends largely on our ability to protect our intellectual property.
+The failure to obtain further financing may also prevent us from capitalizing on other potential product candidates or indications which may be more profitable than LIQ861 and LIQ865 or for which there may be a greater likelihood of success. - § We may be unable to continually develop a pipeline of product candidates, which could affect our business and prospects. - § We may encounter difficulties in enrolling patients in our clinical trials. - § The marketing approval processes of the FDA and comparable regulatory authorities in other countries are unpredictable and our product candidates may be subject to multiple rounds of review or may not receive marketing approval.

+- § The commercial success of our drug products depends on the availability and sufficiency of third-party payor coverage and reimbursement. - § Our commercial success depends largely on our ability to protect our intellectual property.